Roads in Ireland: Motorways

-In the Republic of Ireland, a motorway forms part of a national primary route, but is indicated by the prefix M instead of N. Motorways are the highest standard roads and certain drivers and vehicles are prohibited from using them.
-The motorway network has been expanded extensively since the 1990s, through construction of new motorways and redesignation of existing motorway-standard dual-carriageway sections of National Primary routes.
+In the Republic of Ireland, a motorway forms part of a national primary route, but is indicated by the prefix "M" instead of "N".
+Motorways are the highest standard roads and certain drivers and vehicles are prohibited from using them.
+The motorway network has been expanded extensively since the 1990s, through construction of new motorways and redesignation of existing motorway-standard dual-carriageway sections of national primary routes.

 The first motorway section in the state was the M7 Naas by-pass, which opened in 1983.
-Since 2009, all motorways in Ireland are part of, or form, national primary roads.
 At the end of 2004 there were 192 km of motorway in the Republic and 286 km of dual-carriageway.
-This was extended, by the end of 2005, to 247 km of motorway and 308 km of dual-carriageway.
+This was extended, by the end of 2005, to 247 km of motorway and 308 km of dual-carriageway, including 2+1 roads.
 By the end of December 2009 there were 667 km of motorway in Ireland, with 385 km under construction at the time.

-As of 2019, the following motorway routes are in operation: